 Joaquin Phoenix is a wildly controversial actor.
 He's been simultaneously praised as a master of his craft—winning both a Grammy and a Golden Globe for his work on Walk the Line—and slammed for faking a mental illness in a two-year ruse put on for a fake documentary.
 However, Joaquin's controversial nature comes as no surprise, considering his shocking family history.
-From narrowly escaping the Family International Cult (formerly known as the Children of God), to the tragic death of River Phoenix outside the Viper Room in 1993, the Phoenix family is plagued with trauma.
+From narrowly escaping the Family International Cult (formerly known as the Children of God), to the untimely death of River Phoenix outside the Viper Room in 1993, the Phoenix family is plagued with misfortune.

 The Phoenix clan escaped the cult and eventually moved to Hollywood, where they launched the careers of all five of their children: Joaquin, Rain, Summer, Liberty, and River, who was the first to find mega-stardom after his role in Stand By Me.

-Joaquin's family may have been destined for Hollywood fame, but trauma, heartbreak, and addiction also run deep in their veins.
+Joaquin's family may have been destined for Hollywood fame, but trouble, heartbreak, and addiction also run deep in their veins.
 To be frank, the Phoenix family may very well be one of the most tragic broods in Hollywood history.

 The Family Was Part Of A Cult That Sexually Abused Children